supple-kit/supple-css/lib/objects/layout/README.md

 # Supple CSS | objects.layout

 Layout makes use of `flexbox` & Custom Properties to provide for a flexible, fluid & extensible layout system.
+You can horizontally(inline axis) arrange items relative to eachother or even use it a full fledged  traditional horizontal grid system.

+If you want to arrange items over 2 dimensions (horizontal & vertical) we recommend using the [mesh object](../mesh).

 Read more about [Supple CSS](https://github.com/supple-css/supple).